opencog/opencog/opencog/dynamics/experiment/README.md

 ECAN/PLN experimentation
 -----------------------
-The purpose of this experiments are:
+The purposes of this experiment are:

 - Test HebbianLink creation between co-occuring atoms